12 Essential Spots for Outdoor Dining in Chestnut Hill

 While there are delicious menus at every restaurant and bar on Germantown Avenue, some venues stand out if you’re looking for a side of sunshine with your meal.
 From secret gardens and laid-back cantinas to a historic café in the park, here’s where to get your fill of fresh air and local flavor.

 When in Chestnut Hill, a stop at the Market at the Fareway is a must.
 This modern farmers’ market sells local produce, deli sandwiches, and baked goods – and has one of the best outdoor environs around.
-Grab a craft brew inside the Market at Chestnut Hill Brewing Company (and wood-fired pizza if you’re hungry), then head outside to drink in the spacious beer garden or lounge around the fire pit in an oversized armchair.
+Grab a craft brew and wood-fired pizza inside the adjacent Chestnut Hill Brewing Company Taproom, then head outside to drink in the spacious beer garden or lounge around the fire pit in an oversized armchair.

 If craft cocktails are more your style, make Paris Bistro & Jazz Café a priority.
 Like a neighborhood French bistro, this popular spot includes a café terrace that’s perfect for socializing over drinks and hors d’ouevres, including $1 oysters on Mondays.
 Just be sure to go indoors during the evening, Wednesday through Sunday, to catch live music in the Jazz Café.